Veterans Affairs

 The Veterans Affairs Office is here to assist our students with their VA educational benefits, both federal and state.
 We are here to ensure that all the necessary documents are submitted to the Department of Veterans Affairs and to certify students' enrollment.

 All students must complete the VA Benefit Request Form Online at the beginning of each semester once they have registered for classes.
-This is how you notify our TTUHSC El Paso VA that you are registered and wish to use your benefits for the semester.
+This is how you notify our Texas Tech Health El Paso VA that you are registered and wish to use your benefits for the semester.
 Please note that it is the student's responsibility to submit and verify receipt of the form every semester or term.
 Your enrollment certification will not be submitted or processed without the form.
 Late certifications will result in delay of benefit payments, so it is vital that your certification request is submitted in a timely manner.

 Federal Veterans' Education Programs:

 • Ch.
-30 - GI Bill® - Veterans who served on active duty and contributed $1200
+30 - G.I.
+Bill® - Veterans who served on active duty and contributed $1200

 • Ch.
 31 - Vocational Rehabilitation - Veterans with a service-connected disability approved for program by DVA.

 • Ch.
-33 - Post 9/11 GI Bill® - Veterans who served at least 90 days on active duty after September 10, 2001
+33 - Post 9/11 G.I.
+Bill® - Veterans who served at least 90 days on active duty after September 10, 2001

 • Ch.
 32 - VEAP - Veterans who served 1/1/77-6/30/85 and made contributions.